 Students will attend lectures and workshops by a variety of experienced professionals in the subject, and be able to attend multiple performing and visual art shows.
 Coursework will offer students the chance to attend international networking opportunities, as well as the entire festival being a networking opportunity for students interested in any aspect of the arts.
 Classes will also include day trips to sites in Edinburgh, St. Andrews and Stirling.
 Students are welcome to stay in Edinburgh just for the length of the class, or the entire month of August.

-EAM 465: Structures of the Edinburgh Fringe 3 credits will be registered in students' fall term registration.
+-Required course: EAM 465: Structures of the Edinburgh Fringe 3 credits will be registered in students' fall term registration.

-All courses are taught as a hybrid: online and in Edinburgh (two weeks required on site.)
+All courses are taught as a hybrid: online and in Edinburgh, with follow-on assignments.

 • Class field trips: including train or bus tickets and castle entrance fees

 • Required special speakers/lectures (if applicable)